OAuth2

 )

-if access_token is None:
+if auth is None:

 return

-headers={'Authorization': 'Bearer ' + access_token},
+headers={'Authorization': 'Bearer ' + auth['access_token']},

 if __name__ == '__main__':